Discussion Game - Glitch’N’Games

 Dina Karadžić-Gligo is a Croatian artist with an MFA in sculpture, specializing in animation, and character design.
 She has curated or assisted in over 20 exhibitions, both online and offline, and has actively participated in numerous workshops and lectures.
 Dina co-founded Format C and, alongside Vedran, developed the Pavilion project—a darknet art collaborative initiated in 2016.
 She emphasizes the importance of free and open-source software in the art world, advocating for community-based projects that transcend traditional, commercialized art infrastructures.
 Dina is passionate about creating accessible platforms for artists, promoting the sharing of knowledge, and challenging the rigid, institutional structures that limit artistic freedom.
 Her work focuses on fostering solidarity, intersectional practices, and ensuring that art remains a viable and inclusive means of expression despite geopolitical and socioeconomic challenges.

-Click here for the text script - please note, this is not yet edited
+Click here for the text script with Dina & Vedran - please note, this is not yet edited